 In the summer and fall, parents worry about whether their kids will get into a good college.
 In the winter and spring, they have the mixed emotions of My Kid Got In! and How Do I Afford This?
 The good news is that there is a different strategy for each type of financial condition.
 Do let your son or daughter know your target budget for their college education.
 Don't make a final decision about where they can go until you have explored how college financing works.
 Work with a professional first to make sure you understand your options and how college financing processes work before you talk to your kid about which colleges on his list of acceptances your family can afford.

 2020 Admissions Rush

-Most parents think their rising high school senior has plenty of time to get ready for the 2017 college application process.
+Most parents think their rising high school junior has plenty of time to get ready for the 2019 college application process.
 The bad news is that they have 4-8 weeks to get it all done after Labor Day.
 Some college early application deadlines are October 1 and 15!
 If there is a rising high school senior at your house, it's time to get busy!